AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

     "Resource": "arn:aws:sqs:*:888888666666:aviatrix-*"
   }

 ..
-Warning:: We do not recommend using AWS-resource-IP checking mechanism to modify AWS-SQS API permissions.
+Warning:: We do not recommend using the AWS-resource-IP checking mechanism to modify AWS-SQS API permissions.
 ..